 As you embark on your new healthy eating adventure by using the New American Plate principles, choose what healthy plant-based diet works best for you.
 What matters most is to center your meals around plant foods and choose modest portions of animal foods.

-For weekly guidance on starting – or continuing – a plant-based diet, join our next New American Plate Challenge, a 12-week online program for weight loss and cancer prevention.
+For weekly guidance on starting – or continuing – a plant-based diet, check out AICR’s resources on the New American Plate.
+Here you will find wonderful information for weight loss and cancer prevention.